PaulSquires/WinFBE/Help/WinFBX/Graphics/GdiPlus/CGpBrush Classes.md

 A simple path gradient brush has two colors: a boundary color and a center color.
 When you paint with such a brush, the color changes gradually from the boundary color to the center color as you move from the boundary path to the center point.
 You can create a more complex gradient by specifying an array of preset colors and an array of blend positions.

 Before you call the GetInterpolationColors method, you must allocate two buffers: one to hold the array of preset colors and one to hold the array of blend positions.
 You can call the **GetInterpolationColorCount** method of the **PathGradientBrush** object to determine the required size of those buffers.
 The size of the color buffer is the return value of **GetInterpolationColorCount** multiplied by 4.
-The size of the position buffer is the value of **GetInterpolationColorCount** multiplied by 4 (the size of a simple precision number).
+The size of the position buffer is the value of **GetInterpolationColorCount** multiplied by 4 (the size of a single precision number).

 #### Example